nicholas-long/ngramdb/database/20240709053001-b005119b744456da6cc0/header.md

 This is kind of a framework.
 This is kind of an organizational system.
 This is kind of a live-updating report dashboard.
+This is kind of a switchboard of data analysis pipelines made of small programs that rerun when dependent data files update

 The idea is that you put programs and data files together in something approximating a database on the filesystem.
 The data is stored in directories with ID numbers roughly formatted to the current UTC timecode and containing a unique string ("nonce") within the ID.